zarr-developers/zarr-specs/docs/extensions.rst

    extensions/*

-A number of other features might be included in the core protocol v3, but are currently considered as extensions.
+A number of other features might be included in the core v3 specification, but are currently considered as extensions.

  - Dimensions names for arrays: see https://github.com/zarr-developers/zarr-specs/issues/73
  - Ability to provide soft / hard ? links, and region references.